Chrescco/dotfiles/README.md

 # Gruvbox - Neovim - Windows

 My (very messy) dotfiles, that I have been configuring on *windows* for the past **7** months.

-I mainly use the [Gruvbox Material](https://github.com/sainnhe/gruvbox-material)
+I mainly use the [Gruvbox Material](https://github.com/sainnhe/gruvbox-material) theme

 ## Desktop
 [Desktop](https://user-images.githubusercontent.com/39676098/149642494-5abf0613-8937-4859-a7c8-ceeaceaefbeb.png)